 Circle of Control vs Circle of Influence: 7 Emotional Regulation Insights That Reduce Anxiety

-Circle of control vs circle of influence is a mental model that separates what you can control from what you can influence.
-Your thoughts and actions are within your control, while outcomes and others’ reactions are within your influence.
+The Circle of Control vs the Circle of Influence is a mental model that separates what you can control from what you can influence.
+Your thoughts and actions are within your control, while outcomes and others’ reactions are within your Influence.
 Understanding this reduces anxiety and improves emotional regulation.

 I do whatever is possible in my capacity and let things fall naturally.
 That’s what is referred to as a circle of control.